Choosing a foundation model in watsonx.ai

 To get started, find foundation models that can do the type of task that you want to complete.

 The following table shows the types of tasks that the foundation models in IBM watsonx.ai support.
 A checkmark (✓) indicates that the task that is named in the column header is supported by the foundation model.
-For some of the models, you can click See sample to see a sample prompt that can be used for the task.
-Alternatively, see Sample prompts to review many prompt samples that are grouped by task type.
+For some of the tasks, you can click a link to go to a sample prompt for the task.
+Alternatively, see Sample prompts to review various prompt samples that are grouped by task type.

 granite-8b-japanese